saburhb/FlyNetSim/README.md

   $ cd FlyNetSim/NetSim
   $ ./net_init.sh
 ```
-4. Go to the FlySim floder and run the initial script for downloading and configuring Ardupilot, dronekit and sitl. his script also needs to be executed only once and it may take a longer time to finish.
+4. Go to the FlySim floder and run the initial script for downloading and configuring Ardupilot, dronekit and sitl.
+This script also needs to be executed only once and it may take a longer time to finish.
 ```
   $ cd FlyNetSim/FlySim
   $ ./fly_init.sh